NeoABR42/Ubiquitin_Charge_Masking/README.md

 This project utilizes the **Wako-Saitô-Muñoz-Eaton (WSME)** statistical mechanical model combined with **Monte Carlo (MC)** simulations to investigate how masking certain charges affects the protein stability of Ubiquitin (**1UBQ**).

-*Based on original code by Prof. Athi N. Naganathan.*
-*FesCalc_Block.m and cmapCalcElecBlock.m*
+*Based on original code by Prof. Athi N. Naganathan - * *FesCalc_Block.m and cmapCalcElecBlock.m*

 ---